Chinchillus/GTA-V-Toolbox/README.md

 # Features that would be nice to do
 - Auto unpacking and installing addon mods
-- Auto copy dlclist to clipboard instead of creating it as a file

 # FAQ
 - Why does it show viruses when scanned in virustotal?\